HarshBansal2k01/Cube_Frontend_Assignment/README.md

 npm run dev
 ```

-Open your browser and navigate to `http://localhost:3000` to view the application.
+Open your browser and navigate to `http://localhost:5173` to view the application.

 ## Project Structure

 - `src/`: Contains the main source code for the project.
   - `components/`: Reusable React components.
-  - `pages/`: Application pages.
-  - `styles/`: Global and component-specific styles.
   - `utils/`: Utility functions.
 - `public/`: Static assets like images and fonts.
 - `README.md`: Project documentation.